 ChristianAnswers.Net WebBible Encyclopedia

-It was afterwards called Panium or Paneas, from a deep cavern full of water near the town.
+It was afterwards called Panium or Paneas, because of a deep cavern full of water near the town.
 This name was given to the cavern by the Greeks of the Macedonian kingdom of Antioch because of its likeness to the grottos of Greece, which were always associated with the worship of their god Pan.
 In Caesara Philippi, the Banias river used to spring from “Pan's Cave” and the pagans surrounded the area with shrines which drew many worshippers.
 Eventually, an earthquake blocked this exit of the river.